nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 [Back to top](#table-of-contents)

 ---

 ### Marking a student: `mark`

 Allows the user to mark a student as present for a class.

+The application will increase the student's owed amount by the rates per class.
+A cross will be displayed beside the student's name indicating that the student has attended the class.
+The student's next class will be set a week later at the same time, provided if there is a free time slot.

 Format: `mark INDEX`